huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm.md

 - text-to-image
 - image-to-image
 - combined with style LoRAs
-- controlent/t2iadapter
+- ControlNet/T2I-Adapter

 ## Text-to-image

-You'll use the [`StableDiffusionXLPipeline`] pipeline with the scheduler: [`LCMScheduler`] and then load the LCM-LoRA.
-Together with the LCM-LoRA and the scheduler, the pipeline enables a fast inference workflow overcoming the slow iterative nature of diffusion models.
+You'll use the [`StableDiffusionXLPipeline`] pipeline with the [`LCMScheduler`] and then load the LCM-LoRA.
+Together with the LCM-LoRA and the scheduler, the pipeline enables a fast inference workflow, overcoming the slow iterative nature of diffusion models.

 ```python
 from diffusers import StableDiffusionXLPipeline, UNet2DConditionModel, LCMScheduler